dandedotdev/dande.dev/domain/src/data/blog/my-first-blog-post.md

 I spent about a week experimenting with both Leptos and [Dioxus](https://github.com/DioxusLabs/dioxus), and found that Leptos' JSX-like syntax was easier for me to use.
 That's why I ultimately chose Leptos.

-> I also recommended using Dioxus for the frontend.
+> I also recommended using Dioxus for the front end.
 A lot of people are contributing to its ecosystem.

 ## Acknowledgements